AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/instructions.md

 This document, dedicated to the installation of the fresco, is intended to be used by the team 1; 2; 5 and 6.

+## Before starting

+- Ask JP to give you one wooden plank from the storage room
+- Use all the stuff displayed on the table in the library (glue, spatula, hair dryer, etc.) for the preparation of the panels (see below)

 ## 1. Clean the panels

 To clean the panels, you will need: